hacklabkyiv/karmabot/README.md

 ### 📆 Autoposting

-Set a channel in `auto_post.channel` and a day of a month in `auto_post.day` and get a monthly digest.
+Set a channel in `digest.channel` and a day of a month in `digest.day` and get a monthly digest.

 ### 📋 Configuration